Home

 in Our Nation's Public Education Field

-The education field has attracted an extraordinary number of people in our family.
+The education field has attracted an extraordinary number of people in our family all across the nation.
 Over many generations, they and their work have touched thousands of lives and conveyed a sense of wonder.
 They have opened young minds to the vast universe of words, numbers, athletics and arts.

 Hundreds of extended Minerd-Miner-Minor cousins and their spouses have served in the field since the mid-1800s.
 They have worked as administrators, teachers, coaches, aides, secretaries, bus drivers and custodians, at places ranging from one-room country schoolhouses to prestigious large universities.
 Hundreds more exist but have not yet been identified.
 We have only scratched the surface.